-By their very definition, Naked Kitchens start each project by going back to the basics, designing and building each kitchen from raw materials in their own unique manufacturing facility.
+By their very definition, Naked Kitchens start each project by going back to the basics.
+They design and build each kitchen from raw materials in their own unique manufacturing facility.
 Producing some of the most exciting kitchen projects, they are frequently breaking new ground in kitchen design.
-We had the privilege to speak with Lottie McCrostie about the unique approach Naked takes to create a truly one of a kind kitchen.
+We had the privilege to speak with Lottie McCrostie about the unique approach Naked takes to create a one-of-a-kind kitchen.

 Thank you Lottie for taking the time to tell us more about Naked Kitchens.
 Take us through the process of creating a Naked Kitchen.

-Naked Kitchens’ journey began back in 2011, when our parent company Norfolk Oak (who still create all our solid wood worktops) noticed a gap in the market for truly bespoke, great-quality kitchens at a reasonable price.
-All our kitchens are designed, sold and built by our team here in North Norfolk, meaning we can ensure all our products are amazing quality without charging the earth to cover massive overheads such as high street showrooms.
+Naked Kitchens’ journey began back in 2011.
+This is when our parent company Norfolk Oak (who still creates all our solid wood worktops) noticed a gap in the market for truly bespoke, great-quality kitchens at a reasonable price.
+We design and sell our kitchens that are built by our team here in North Norfolk.

-Our workshop and showroom are based in two old WWII Aircraft Hangars, giving us the space we need for the very latest innovation in kitchen manufacturing.
+Our workshop and showroom are based in two old WWII Aircraft Hangars.
+It gives us the space we need for the very latest innovation in kitchen manufacturing.
 We can design an entire bespoke kitchen in a matter of hours, but that’s not even the real magic.
-It’s the process where the same design software drives our machining centres.
+It’s the process where the same design software drives our machining centers.
 Literally from screen to machine.
-We now run three CNC machines throughout the day which ensure all our products are cut with the bespoke precision required to make our kitchens perfect.
+We now run three CNC machines every day.
+That ensures all our products are cut with bespoke precision to make our kitchens perfect.
 We map all our carcass panels onto large sheets of hardwood meaning our wastage is less than 5%.
-A bit like mapping cookie cutters onto rolled out cookie dough!
+A bit like mapping cookie cutters onto rolled-out cookie dough!

 Any small pieces of wood that are leftover are used in our biomass boiler to heat our hangars.
-The sawdust produced by our machines is removed by our state-of-the-art extraction systems and carried across our workshops to be compacted on-site and turned into briquettes that can be used in our customers’ wood burners.
+The sawdust produced by our machines is removed by our state-of-the-art extraction systems.
+Then they are carried across our workshops to be compacted on-site and turned into briquettes for customers’ wood burners.
 Even less waste!

 However, our woodwork machines are not where our innovation ends.
 We have invested in two paint lines that are some of the largest in the country.
-Robotic spray arms are programmed to ensure paint is coated evenly and waste levels are at a minimum.
-We spend hours testing the consistency of the paint to make sure it is hard enough to withstand scratches and dents but soft enough that it won’t chip or flake off and we believe that we have found the perfect mix.
-Once sprayed our products are cured under water heaters and UV lighting to ensure they are harder wearing than any other painted kitchens on the market.
+The program of robotic spray ensures that the paint coat is even and waste levels are at a minimum.
+We spend hours testing the consistency of the paint to make sure it is hard enough to withstand scratches and dents.
+However, it should be soft enough that it won’t chip or flake off.
+After spraying, we cure our products with underwater heaters and UV lighting.
+This ensures they are harder wearing than any other painted kitchens on the market.

-Each item leaving our production line and workshop is hand finished and inspected to ensure the best quality product is reaching our customers.
+Each item from our production line and workshop has a hand-finish and rigid assessment to ensure the best quality product.
 It is this level of detail that ensures our customers are 100% in love with their new kitchen.

 That’s amazing to hear that such old world craftsmanship still exists.
 Take us through the different options from Naked kitchens.
 From projects, to cabinets, and doors, how are they different?

 At the base of our range, we have Naked Doors.
 This range costs around £1,000-£6,000 on average to purchase doors for an entire kitchen.
 We can create amazing quality Shaker and Slab doors that customers can design in bespoke sizes and colors and order online.
-These can be used to update their existing kitchen or to fit cabinets purchased from another supplier such as Howdens or IKEA.
-We feel that no matter how much our customers are spending on our products they will receive some of the best quality kitchens available on the market.
+You can use this to update your existing kitchen or to fit cabinets purchased from another supplier such as Howdens or IKEA.
+We feel that no matter how much our customers are spending on our products they will receive some of the best quality kitchens.
 The bespoke nature of our services also means that we can turn our clients’ dream kitchens into reality.

 Wow!
 I think it’s amazing that you have all these different options.
 It’s really a perfect opportunity for anyone to have a great designed kitchen, no matter their budget.
 When it comes to helping clients design a kitchen, what is your approach?

-Naked Kitchens takes Best-of-British design to the next level, applying inspiration from British heritage and the beauty of the Norfolk countryside in a lot of our designs.
-The real magic of our bespoke kitchens however, is the way we can integrate traditional compositions with a unique contemporary twist.
-Our brand is always looking to push design boundaries, be it through color, composition or layout.
-We always recommend that our customers come and visit our base here in Norfolk as the showroom and workshop are amazing for design inspiration, however if this is not possible or you are too far away, we can organize a virtual tour with our designers over Skype.
+Naked Kitchens takes Best-of-British design to the next level.
+We apply inspiration from British heritage and the beauty of the Norfolk countryside in a lot of our designs.
+The real magic of our bespoke kitchens.
+However, it is the way we can integrate traditional compositions with a unique contemporary twist.
+Our brand is always looking to push design boundaries, be it through color, composition, or layout.
+We always recommend that our customers come and visit our base here in Norfolk.
+That is because the showroom and workshop are amazing for design inspiration.
+However, if this is not possible for you, we can organize a virtual tour with our designers over Skype.

 I think the amount of customization that Naked Kitchens can offer by being an end to end solution is truly unique.
 It’s interesting that no matter how far we advance, we still desire well crafted, quality projects and I think Naked offers a solution for this void in the mass market.
 Kitchens also play a vital role in making a house feel more like a home.
 What is your approach for making a house feel more like a home?

-We are often asked by our clients at the design stage, how to make their kitchen work both for spending time as a family and for entertaining friends.
+Our clients often question at the design stage, how to make their kitchen work both for spending time as a family and for entertaining friends.
 A lot of customers want their kitchens to feel inviting, but not overreach into the other entertaining and family rooms of the house.
-We can build large units to hide away appliances, such as your television, to keep your kitchen looking clutter free when they are not in use or when guests visit.
+We can build large units to hide away appliances, such as your television, to keep your kitchen looking clutter-free when they are not in use or when guests visit.

-A great way to make your kitchen more homely, is to incorporate an island within your design.
-Whether you are keeping a watchful eye on your children doing their homework as you cook, sharing a delicious meal with your loved ones or even having a good old gossip over a glass of wine, an island can be the perfect solution!
-They also provide a wonderful centrepiece and storage haven for your kitchen.
+A great way to make your kitchen more homely is to incorporate an island within your design.
+Whether you are keeping a watchful eye on your children doing their homework as you cook, sharing a delicious meal with your loved ones, or even having a good old gossip over a glass of wine, an island can be the perfect solution!
+They also provide a wonderful centerpiece and storage haven for your kitchen.
 If the space does not allow for an entire island it is always worth considering adding a smaller breakfast bar to your cabinetry as an equally practical alternative.

-Creating an inviting, bright space by maximising natural light and emphasizing colour is always one of our high priorities to make a kitchen feel like home.
-Colours and textures throughout a kitchen can work together to create a space that is unique to you and your family.
+Creating an inviting, bright space by maximizing natural light and emphasizing color is always one of our high priorities to make a kitchen feel like home.
+Colors and textures throughout a kitchen can work together to create a space that is unique to you and your family.
 If you want the space to feel truly homely it is important to pick a style that will feel ‘lived-in’ and most of all, practical for your lifestyle.

 I do believe a kitchen island is truly a way to make your house a home.
 It’s creating that gathering place, a communal table that can be shared among friends and family.
 The centerpiece of the space that helps transition food to table perfectly.
 What are your “Golden Rules” for the perfect kitchen design?